stateun/stateun.github.io/_pages/about/about.md

 author_profile: true
 ---

 Hello!
-My name is Sung Eun Lee, currently pursuing a Master's degree in Statistics at _[Seoul National University](https://stat.snu.ac.kr/)_, where membership in the _[IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/)_ under _advisor Yongdai Kim_ has been a significant part of my academic journey.
+My name is Sung Eun Lee, and I am currently pursuing a Master's degree in Statistics at _[Seoul National University](https://stat.snu.ac.kr/)_.
+I am a member of the _[IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/)_ under the guidance of _Professor Yongdai Kim_, where I actively engage in research to advance my academic and professional expertise.
-Beyond academic pursuits, working out (particularly CrossFit) has become a major focus, with active participation in _SNUWOD_.
-A passionate baseball fan, cheering for the _Samsung Lions_ brings immense joy.
-Exploring the potential of Artificial Intelligence is another area of deep interest, primarily through projects and experiments using Python as the main programming tool.

 ---

 ## Research Interests

-- **Generative Models**
-   Crafting advanced methods for data synthesis and representation learning to enhance real-world applications.

 - **Anomaly Detection**
    Detecting and analyzing unusual patterns in data to address complex challenges in diverse domains.

+- **Fairness in AI**
+   Developing equitable AI models to mitigate biases and ensure responsible deployment.

+- **Large Language Models (LLM)**
+   Exploring the capabilities and improvements of large-scale language models for various applications.

+---

 ## Projects